regiregi22/RaspiNail/raspibolt_21_security.md

 ---

-The RaspiBolt will be visible from the internet and therefore needs to be secured against attacks using various methods.
+The RaspiNail will be visible from the internet and therefore needs to be secured against attacks using various methods.

 ## Login with SSH keys